FAQs from DiSC learners

 If the learner has signed into either Catalyst or MyEverythingDiSC, they will be able to find their reports there.
 For MyEverythingDiSC, they might have to add their profile.
 They’ll need the code from their initial email or from the bottom right corner of their printed (or PDF) profile.

-Can a learner purchase a profile for someone else?
+Can I buy a profile for someone else?

 Some learners will see how beneficial DiSC can be and want to buy a profile for a loved one or another colleague.
 Give them a link to this website.
 Let them know that when they buy an online profile they will receive an email with a link to the assessment.
 They can forward that email to their friend, family member, or colleague.
 That person will be able to set up a secure account, take the assessment, and view their results.